adon-cloudcannon/landing-page-test/src/collections/case-studies/arid-software.md

 Andrew had spent hours comparing the features of more than 40 headless content management systems, hoping to find the perfect CMS, but assuming that at the very least he would be able to present a reasonable alternative to his client’s detailed wishlist.

-{% bookshop "markdown/quote" quote:"CloudCannon sits really beautifully at that mesh point between the developer experience of creating a site and the client or stakeholder experience of editing it." %}
+{% bookshop &quot;markdown/quote&quot; quote:&quot;CloudCannon sits really beautifully at that mesh point between the developer experience of creating a site and the client or stakeholder experience of editing it.&quot; %}

 ### How CloudCannon ticks all the boxes